Index to Handbook

 Students are not allowed to leave the school premises without both the parents’ and principal’s permission.
 Parents are required to give this permission in writing.

 At least once a month a fire drill is conducted in the school building.
 Everyone must exit the building at the sound of the fire bell.
 That includes ALL adults.
 Exit the nearest door and stand 500 feet away from the building until the signal for re-entry is given.

 Tornado Drills (6114.4):

 These drills are held before the tornado season begins in the spring of the year.

 A disaster or inclement weather conditions may necessitate the closing of school at times.
 If West Bend School District #1 cancels classes due to weather, Holy Angels will also be closed.
 However, our school may make its own determination not to hold classes.
-Parents are urged to access the school’s website or listen to WTMJ (620 AM), WBKV (1470 AM), or WBWI (92.5 FM) for information regarding Holy Angels School.
-The internet site <www.touchtmj4.com> also contains a link to school closing information.
+Parents are urged to access the school’s website or listen to/watch WTMJ (620 AM or channel 4),for information regarding Holy Angels School.
+The internet sitealso contains a link to school closing information.

-In the event that school needs to be closed early because of an emergency or inclement weather during the school day, an announcement will be made on the radio stations above and on the homepage of the school website.
+In the event that school needs to be closed early because of an emergency or inclement weather during the school day, an announcement will be made on the radio stations above, on the homepage of the school website, and through email contacts.
 PLEASE DO NOT CALL SCHOOL since open phone lines are needed to get information out – listen to the radio or go to the website.

 Extra-curriculars and other evening activities are not automatically canceled when there is an emergency school closing.
 A separate determination will be made by those responsible for each activity.
 Information is usually posted on the school website.